grscheller/scheller-linux-archive/notes/gnome3Conf.md

 * `$XDG_RUNTIME_DIR`
   * directory where user-specific non-essential runtime files stored
   * also other file objects such as sockets, named pipes, ...
-  * directory MUST be owned by the user iand MUST have file permissions 0700
+  * directory MUST be owned by the user and MUST have file permissions 0700
   * on Arch Linux:`/run/user/<uid>`

-Unfortunately, you can't just set these in your shell because the display manager launches your GNOME3 session before any sort of shell environment is involked.
-You get the environment handed :w to you.
+As of Gnome-shell 3.38.4, I have noticed that GNOME3 does non-interactively source ~/.profile profile.